 Can you create NYC subway trains?
 Absolutely!
 Modern 3D printing technologies and talented designers make anything possible.

-Jason Kelly learned various details about New York City subway equipment and cars before designing his project.
-He created several trains at N- and HO-scale and 3D printed them on Prusa MK3 and Formlabs Form 2 SLA 3D printers.
+Jason Kelly learned various details about New York City subway equipment and cars before designing his printable train tracks.
+He created several trains N- and HO-scale STL files and 3D printed them on Prusa MK3 and Formlabs Form 2 SLA 3D printers.

 It took Jason several years to develop ideas in his head and finally manage to design and complete his project.
 It was totally worth all the efforts and time.